Soonad/docs.formality-lang.org/docs/source/tutorials/Boxes.md

   # [x, x]
 ```

-Because `42` remains on `level 1` after being copied.
-This one is fine too:
+Is fine, because `42` remains on `level 1` after being copied.
+And this:

 ```javascript
 main : [:!Word, !Word]